Thomas-Slegers/EveresstTempoSyncUI/README_S3.md

 In the IAM dashboard, click on "Users" in the left-hand navigation pane to manage IAM users or click on "Roles" to manage IAM roles.
 If you don't have any existing IAM user or role with appropriate S3 permissions, you will need to create one.
 Create a New IAM User (if required):

-To create a new IAM user, click on the "Add user" button.
+To create a new IAM user, click on the "Add user" button. `Github-Action` Complete the user creation process.

-Provide a user name and select "Programmatic access" as the access type.
+## Setup group permissions
-Follow the prompts to set permissions.
-You can attach an existing policy that provides the necessary S3 permissions or create a custom policy.
+Add to a group `DevOps` and add the above user.
-Complete the user creation process.
+Add the Permission to this group :

-Retrieve the Access Keys:
+## Retrieve the Access Keys:

 After creating the IAM user or identifying an existing user or role with the required S3 permissions, select the user or role from the list.
 Go to the "Security credentials" tab for IAM users or "Permissions" tab for IAM roles.